Sunday, July 5, 7:30 pm at The Otesaga Resort Hotel

-Have a firecracker Fifth of July as we light up the skies with a celebration of the American songbook.
-Our musical fireworks are ignited by the incomparable energy and sophistication of the Harry Allen Quartet collaborating with the smoldering voice of Hilary Gardner.
+Have a firecracker Fifth of July as we light up the skies with a celebration of the American Songbook.
+Our musical fireworks are ignited by the incomparable energy and sophistication of the Harry Allen Quartet (Harry Allen, tenor sax; Bill Cunliffe, piano; Joel Forbes, bass; Kevin Kanner, drums) performing with Hilary Gardner.
 Allen, hailed as the “Frank Sinatra of the tenor saxophone” and Gardner, called “the secret love child of Peggy Lee and Tom Waite,” promise a memorable culmination of the Fourth of July weekend.

 Gene Lees writes, “Stan Getz was once asked his idea of the perfect tenor saxophone soloist.
 His answer was, ‘My technique, Al Cohn’s ideas, and Zoot’s time.’
 The fulfillment of that ideal may well be embodied in thirty-year-old Harry Allen.”